 The AIP provides federal grants for capital improvements at public-use airports.
-The grants are funded primarily by federal taxes on passenger airline tickets, as well as other aviation activities.
+The grants are funded primarily by federal taxes on passenger airline tickets and other aviation activities.
 AIP grants can be used only for certain types of "airside" capital improvements, such as runways and taxiways, and are tied to strict regulations that govern how airports can operate.

 The AIP functions as a middleman, redistributing fliers' resources from the most significant airports to those of far less importance.
-For example, the 60 largest airports in the U.S. serve nearly 90 percent of air travelers.
-Though these large airports have the greatest need for capital investment, they receive
+For example, the 60 largest airports in the U.S. serve nearly 90 percent of air travelers and have the greatest need for capital investment, yet they receive only 27 percent of AIP grants.
+Noncommercial airports, which serve less than 1 percent of commercial fliers and thus contribute a trivial share of revenue, receive about 30 percent of AIP grants.